tedneward/Azgaarnoth/Classes/Artificer.md

 Rumors persist that the [Dread Emperor](/People/DreadEmperor.md) has been known to kidnap promising artificers, and force them to artifice on his behalf.

+## Class Features
+As an artificer, you gain the following class features.

 Level| Proficiency Bonus | Infusions | Infused Items | Cantrips |1st|2nd|3rd|4th|5th|Features
 -----| ----------------- | --------- | ------------- | -------- |---|---|---|---|---|--------